Optimal ambition in business, politics and life: Discussion

-Our model is admittedly simple; indeed, its accessibility to a broad audience is one of its contributions.
+Our model is admittedly simpler than real-world decision contexts, including those we explore empirically.
+Indeed, our model's accessibility to a broad audience is one of its contributions.
 However, `explore-exploit' and sequential searches are common abstractions in areas such as microeconomics \cite{kohn1974theory}, management science \cite{lavie2010exploration,greve2007exploration}, harvesting \cite{richard2018commercial} and animal foraging \cite{macarthur1966optimal, cowie1977optimal}.
-Our `satisfaction' framework is somewhat related to the satisficing concept in behavioral economics \cite{simon1955behavioral}, but it is also distinct in that our threshold is optimized, rather than being a behavioral heuristic.
+Our `satisfaction' framework is somewhat related to the "satisficing" concept in behavioral economics \cite{simon1955behavioral}, but it is also distinct in that our threshold is optimized, rather than being a behavioral heuristic.
+Yang et al. \cite{yang2020us} provide a recent example of modeling satisficing in the context of political polarization.

 The framework of optimal search has been previously studied through different lenses in different disciplines, some of which provide insights into how our results might extend to more complex settings.
-For example, Kohn and Shavell \cite{kohn1974theory} consider how time preference, risk aversion and uncertainty affect optimal search.
-Their model is too complex for optimal satisfaction thresholds to be derived in general, but they show that risk aversion and discounting future rewards would each reduce optimal satisfaction thresholds.
+For example, Kohn and Shavell \cite{kohn1974theory} consider how time preference, risk-averse utility and uncertainty affect optimal search.
+Their model is too complex for optimal satisfaction thresholds to be derived in general, but they show that risk-averse utility and discounting future rewards would each reduce optimal satisfaction thresholds.
 These insights are intuitive.
 They also show that uncertainty can raise optimal satisfaction thresholds by increasing the information value of searching \cite{kohn1974theory}.
 This finding is somewhat counterintuitive in light of our finding that higher-than-optimal thresholds are costlier than lower-than-optimal thresholds (Fig.~\ref{fig:theory-vs-sim}a), combined with that fact that left-skewed uncertainty typically motivates risk avoidance \cite{benuzzi2024skewness}.

+From a complementary perspective, Yin et al.~\cite{yin2019quantifying} examine the dynamics of learning from failure in a model where agents choose between incremental improvement and exploring drastically different opportunities, determined by a single parameter controlling how many previous attempts are incorporated into learning.
+They find a phase transition between regimes of incremental refinement and disjointed search.
+Within our framework, the ability to refine and improve the chosen strategy over time would likely lower the optimal satisfaction threshold.

 Applied mathematicians have widely studied `the secretary problem', where one seeks to maximize the chance of selecting the best option from a sequentially observed set \cite{freeman1983secretary}.
 For example, MacQueen and Miller \cite{macqueen1960optimal} characterize the optimal search duration under these conditions.
 The exact bounds and optimal strategies depend on the underlying distribution and corresponding assumptions.
 In the case of AR(1) processes (like our model), several bounds have been derived for exponentially distributed steps ~\cite{novikov2009distributions, christensen2012phase, christensen2011elementary}.
 However, because of their complexities and sensitivities to assumptions, empirical applications often rely on powerful but opaque machine learning approaches~\cite{becker2019deep, ciocan2022interpretable}.